White sand and turquoise water at Leeward Beach on Providenciales

 Aerial view of Leeward Beach at Stubb’s Point and Pelican Beach.

 Leeward is a very scenic area.
-You’ll be able to great view of the Grace Bay resorts and hotels from the western end of this beach.
-At the eastern end is Leeward Going Through Channel, the waterway that separates Providenciales from the uninhabited Caicos Cays to the east.
-There are several exquisite sights here, including the Turks and Caicos Rock Iguana sanctuary of Little Water Cay, the wetland island of Mangrove Cay, and Blue Haven Marina, which typically shelters an impressive flotilla of yachts.
+From the western end of Leeward Beach, you have a great view of the Grace Bay resorts and hotels to the west.
+At the eastern end of the beach is Leeward Going Through Channel, the waterway that separates Providenciales from the uninhabited Caicos Cays to the east.
+There are several exquisite sights here, including the Turks and Caicos rock iguana sanctuary of Little Water Cay, the wetland island of Mangrove Cay, and Blue Haven Marina, which typically shelters an impressive flotilla of yachts.

 Calm ocean water at Leeward Beach on Providenciales